wwiecek/baggr/cran-comments.md

 ## cran-comments for baggr v0.7.11 (May 2025)

-(Intial two submissions for this version had some broken/moved permanently URLs and one documentation NOTE.
+Intial three submissions for this version had
+(1) some broken/moved permanently URLs and one documentation NOTE.
 I hope that has now all been fixed, apologies.
-I attempted to also use `remote` and `incoming` check in `devtools::check()`)
+(2) NOTE on Windows about -Wa,-mbig-obj flags; I removed them for CRAN release

 Test environments, now implemented via GitHub Actions: